shubhomb/shubhom.com/content/post/ChatGPT.md

-If you're curious, here are the prompts used to generate the images in this post (created on NightCafe).
+If you're curious, here are the prompts used to generate the images in this post (created on [NightCafe](https://nightcafe.studio/)).
 Note that I added resolution into the prompts but I think NightCafe sets those a priori, so the output disregarded those directions:

+Post-thumbnail: "A Lo-Fi New York City bagel shop on a winter morning."

 Image 1: "Tompkins Square Bagels in the style of shakespeare, in Victorian England, high-res, 720x1280, in New York City on a Sunday morning"